Duration: Two days and one night

-Have you always wanted to cross Groundhog Day off your bucket list?
-Then we have the road trip for you!
-Punxsutawney, Pa., may be most famous for its Groundhog Day celebration, but this charming small town offers many attractions for the entire family both in and around town any time of year.
+Pursue Your Happiness – and cross an iconic event off your bucket list – with our Groundhog Day road trip through Punxsutawney, Pa.!
+The town may be most famous for its annual Groundhog Day celebration, but this charming small town offers many attractions for the entire family – both in and around town – any time of year.

 This family owned and operated company has been serving the best pizza since 1971.
 Ranked by Pizza Today Magazine as one of the world’s top 20 Pizza Franchises, the Pizza Den offers the best pizza sauce and finest sandwiches at a great value.Read More >